Ascentroid/Ascentroid/README.md

 Note: this may or may not have adverse affects on different types of assets contained within the marketplace content (for example: Blueprint dependencies).
 It has not been fully tested and results may vary, depending on how complicated the marketplace asset(s) you are working with are.
 You <i>may</i> have to perform additional manual work to make certain things compatible when moving things over to the <b>Campaign Content</b> folder.
 It's up to you to decide how advanced you want to make things.

-Tip: remember, if you would like to save disk space for your UE4 campaign project, analyze all marketplace assets and delete assets which are unnecessary.
+Tip: remember, if you would like to save disk space for your UE campaign project, analyze all marketplace assets and delete assets which are unnecessary.

 <br/>